BIGJRA/BIGJRA.github.io/reborn.md

     - Superpower
     - Pursuit

 Head back down to the main part of the room: there is another logic puzzle waiting for us...
 And this one, is a doozy.
+If you have managed to avoid using the <a href="resources\vr_logic_puzzle_sheets.xlsx">spreadsheet</a> by now, I recommend it.

 The clues: